spacemeshos/testnet-guide/netconfig.md

 1. Navigate to Control Panel, System and Security and Windows Firewall.
 2. Select Advanced settings and highlight Inbound Rules in the left pane.
-3. Right click Inbound Rules and select New Rule.
+3. Right click Inbound Rules and select `New Rule...`.
-4. Add the port you need to open and click Next.
+4. Select `PORT` when asked for the new rule type.
-5. Add the protocol (`TCP`) and use `7153` as the port number and click Next.
+5. Select `TCP` and, enter `7153` for the local port number and click `Next`.
-6. Select Allow the connection in the next window and hit Next.
+6. Select `Allow the connection` in the next window and click `Next`.
-7. Select the network type as you see fit and click Next.
+7. Don't change the default options in the `Apply Rule` screen and click `Next`.
-8. Name the rule something meaningful and click Finish.
+8. Name the rule `Spacemesh TCP` and click Finish.
-9. Repeat these steps but in step 6 select `UDP` instead of `TCP`.
+9. Repeat these steps but in step 4 select `UDP` instead of `TCP` and in step 8 name the rule `Spacemesh UDP`.

-This guide is based on the nice guide from [Tomshardware.com](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html)
+This guide is based on the nice guide from [Tomshardware.com](https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html).

 ---